TheOtherRolesAU/TheOtherRoles/README.md

 - While one player uses a portal, it is blocked for any other player until the player got teleported.
 - All ghosts can still use the portals, but won't block any living player from using it and the Portalmaker won't get any information about it in chat.
 - If a morphed person uses a portal it will show the morphed name/color depending on the options.
-- If a comouflaged person uses a portal it will show "A comouflaged person used the portal."
+- If a camouflaged person uses a portal it will show "A comouflaged person used the portal."

 ### Game Options
 | Name | Description